FrugisRoss/46120-PiWE/week00_prep/README.md

 Please plan your time accordingly.
 This skewed preparation time for newer programmers will reduce after the first few weeks.

 ### You are ready for Week 1 of PiWE when you have:
+1. Installed Slack and joined the class Slack chat.
 1. Installed Python and VS code.
 1. Installed scientific Python packages.
 1. Installed git.
 1. Created a GitHub account.
 1. Forked and cloned this repository.
 1. Completed the basic Python course/exercises.
 1. Completed the Python exercises and `week00_prep_answers.py`.

 ## Working in pairs

-Steps 1 through 6 need to be completed on your individual laptop/computer.
-For the Python exercises (Step 7), you are welcome--nay, encouraged!--to work in pairs.
+Everything but the last step need to be completed on your individual laptop/computer.
+For the final exercise, you are welcome--nay, encouraged!--to work in pairs.
 Engineering is collaborative problem solving.
 When you have finished `week00_prep_answers.py`, add a comment to the top with your names and make sure you both have a copy locally before coming to class in Week 1.

+## 1. Install Slack and join the class Slack chat

+We use the Slack messaging platform for communication and answering questions.
+You can install Slack on your laptop and on your phone.

+Join the class Slackchat by navigating to the course Learn page and clicking the link in the upper right corner.

-## 1. Install/verify VS Code and Python
+## 2. Install/verify VS Code and Python

 * If you already have a Python IDE/distribution (e.g., Anaconda/Spyder, PyCharm, etc.):
    * If you are very comfortable with your IDE and Python distribution (e.g., know how to install/uninstall